Making an import supplementary declaration

 If you do not pay the right amount

-Find out more information about if you underpay import or export duties and who is responsible for the debt.
+Find out what to do if you underpay import or export duties and who is responsible for the debt.

-If you have overpaid customs duty you can apply for a refund - find out more information about refunds and waivers on customs debt by HMRC.
+If you have overpaid customs duty, you can apply for a refund.
+Find out about refunds and waivers on customs debt by HMRC.